-Follow a Bourbon Trail to see and taste it all
+Kentucky Bourbon Experiences Where You can see and taste it all

-In Kentucky, we take pride in that, especially considering 95 percent of this corn-based, caramel colored smooth-sipping icon is distilled, aged and bottled right here in the state’s Bourbon Country.
+In Kentucky, we take real pride in that, especially considering 95 percent of this corn-based, caramel colored smooth-sipping icon is distilled, aged for years and bottled right here in the state’s Bourbon Country.
 It’s big business for the Bluegrass State.
-But more than industry, Bourbon is a culture, a history and heritage built by generations of Kentuckians from as early as the late 18th century.
+But more than industry, Bourbon is a culture, a part of American history and heritage built by generations of Kentuckians from as early as the late 18th century.

-Today, you too can experience the culture of Kentucky Bourbon Country – hit the high points and sample the best Kentucky bourbon on a self-guided bourbon trail or just stop by your favorite distillery for a tour.
+Today, you too can experience the culture of Kentucky Bourbon Country – hit the high points and sample the best Kentucky Bourbon at your favorite distillery.

-Take the legendary Kentucky Bourbon Trail through the heart of bourbon country and stop in on eight of the state’s distilleries including Maker’s Mark, Jim Beam and Woodford Reserve.
-The Kentucky Bourbon trail allows you to tour Bourbon Country and experience the bourbon making process, view the facilities, amazingly beautiful surrounding landscapes, and stick around for after-tour tastings of the best Kentucky bourbon.
+Take the legendary Kentucky Bourbon Trail® road trip and stop in on nine of the state’s distilleries including Maker’s Mark, Jim Beam, Bulleit, Four Roses, Town Branch, Wild Turkey, Evan Williams, Heaven Hill and Woodford Reserve (don’t forget to pick up a Kentucky Bourbon Trail® Passport).
+The Kentucky Bourbon Trail® is a journey that lets you experience the bourbon making process, learn about the recipes, view the facilities, amazingly beautiful surrounding landscapes, and stick around for after-tour tastings of the best Kentucky Bourbon.

 Urban Bourbon Trail

 Headed back to the city?
-Once you’re done with your tour of bourbon country, the Urban Bourbon Trail in Louisville – a bourbon town if there ever was one – should be your next stop.
-The trail consists of “the world’s best bourbon bars,” all of which must serve at least 50 different kinds of Bourbon and hold at least one Bourbon-related event each month.
-Many of these bars and local restaurants even specialize in bourbon-related food dishes.
+Once you’re done with your tour of Bourbon Country, the Urban Bourbon Trail in downtown Louisville, KY – a Bourbon town if there ever was one – should be your next stop.
+The trail consists of “the world’s best Bourbon bars,” all of which must serve at least 50 different kinds of Bourbon and hold at least one Bourbon-related event each month.
+Many of these bars and local restaurants even specialize in Bourbon-related food dishes that will please your palate.

 Other Bourbon Distilleries

-Use the search below to explore and find more information about the best Kentucky bourbon, tour experiences and additional attractions and events.
+Use the search below to explore and find more information about the best Kentucky Bourbon, tour experiences and additional attractions and events.
+Select a few to visit on your next trip or make a special trip to try a drink from all of them.

 Go to Letter: